MassimoRomeo/cybersecurity-portfolio/projects/phishing-malicious-docs/README.md

 # Phishing and Malicious Documents

 ## Scenario
-This project is based on hands-on lab practice related to phishing emails and malicious document analysis.
+This project is based on hands-on lab activities focused on phishing investigations and malicious document analysis in a controlled environment.

+It combines practice from multiple email and document-related challenges, including phishing emails, malicious Office documents, VBA-based threats, and Excel 4.0 macro abuse.

 ## Objective
-The goal was to investigate suspicious email content and malicious files, identify indicators, and understand the attack technique used.
+The goal was to investigate suspicious emails and files, identify malicious indicators, understand the delivery technique, and improve my analysis workflow.

 ## Tools Used
-- Email analysis tools
+- Email analysis workflow
 - Browser-based investigation
+- VirusTotal
+- Static analysis concepts
-- Basic malware analysis concepts
+- Basic document and macro analysis

 ## What I Did
-- Reviewed phishing-related scenarios
+- Reviewed phishing-related scenarios and suspicious email content
-- Analyzed suspicious document-based threats
+- Investigated malicious attachments and document-based threats
-- Identified malicious techniques such as macros and document abuse
+- Analyzed techniques such as malicious VBA, malicious Office documents, and Excel 4.0 macros
-- Focused on investigation logic and detection mindset
+- Focused on identifying suspicious behavior, delivery methods, and possible indicators of compromise
+- Practiced documenting findings clearly and concisely

 ## Outcome
-This project helped me practice phishing investigation and malicious document analysis in a lab environment.
+This project helped me improve my phishing investigation workflow and my understanding of malicious document-based attacks in a lab environment.

 ## Skills Demonstrated
 - Phishing email analysis
 - Malicious document analysis
 - Threat investigation
+- Indicator identification
 - Technical documentation